alvarezloaiciga/webchat/README.md

     - example: `['.customButtonClass1', '#customButtonId2']`
   - WELCOME_FORM
     - type: JSON
     - description: Object describing a web form that should display to new users before they are connected with an agent.
-Leave undefined to disable
+Leave undefined to disable.
+If fields with and an `id` of `firstName` and `lastName` are defined, Quiq will use the values of these form fields to set the first and last name of the customer within the Agent UI.
     - default: `undefined`
     - example:
     ```js